Search by Keyword

 The first stereo mix was performed the following day, October 26th, 1965, also in the control room of EMI Studio Two by George Martin, Norman Smith and Ron Pender as 2nd engineer.
 The engineering staff did remember to turn down the sitar track during the first bridge this time around.
 However, a quick discernible voice is heard just before George starts his sitar riff in the instrumental section of the song, this possibly being a cue from someone to instruct George to start playing his sitar.
 The presence of this voice appears to indicate that engineer faded up that track a little early this time around.
 This flaw also went unnoticed and was released to the public as well.

 The Beatles actually went through "Norwegian Wood" on two different occasions, January 7th and 9th, 1969, at Twickenham Film Studios during the rehearsals for what became the "Let It Be" album and film.
-Of course, neither of these taped renditions were released to the public in any way.
+Of course, neither of these recorded renditions were released to the public in any way.

 A second stereo mix of the original 1965 studio recording was made by George Martin in 1986 in preparation for the “Rubber Soul” album being released on compact disc for the first time.
 This has become the prominent mix of the song that is available to this day.